There are no products in your shopping cart.

 This year cervical screening attendance in England dropped to a 21-year low.
 The test is the best protection against cervical cancer yet over one in four women are not attending this potentially life-saving test.

 We know one day we can make cervical cancer a disease of the past and want to get there as soon as possible but we can’t do it alone.

-Please ask your MP to drop in to our Cervical Cancer Prevention Week awareness event, which has been kindly sponsored by Helen Whately MP.
+Please ask your MP to drop in to our Cervical Cancer Prevention Week awareness event, which has been kindly sponsored by Helen Whately MP and Paula Sherriff MP.